How to Plant, Grow and Care For Peperomia Hope

 Peperomia ‘Hope’ doesn’t need to be repotted often unless the roots start to grow through the drainage holes.

-Like all Peperomias, ‘Hope’ likes to be a little pot bound and as they are fairly slow growing, they don’t require repotting often.
-Wait until you see signs of struggle, like roots growing through drainage holes or stunted growth to repot.
+Like all peperomias, ‘Hope’ likes to be a little pot-bound.
+Since these plants grow fairly slowly, they don’t require repotting often.
+Wait until you see signs of struggle, like roots growing through drainage holes or stunted growth, before you repot.

-Only use a pot one size bigger and fill will the right soil mix.
-Try not to disturb the roots when removing from the original pot, but shake off some excess soil and check for any damaged, dying or discolored roots and remove these before placing it in the new pot.
+Only use a pot one size bigger and fill it with the right soil mix.
+Try not to disturb the roots when removing the plant from the original pot, but shake off some excess soil.
+Check for any damaged, dying, or discolored roots and remove them before placing the plant in its new pot.
 Fill in carefully around the roots and press in firmly.

-Repotting these plants should be done carefully with plenty of time available so as to not break off any of the vining stems.
-Use another pot placed upside down to repot so there is plenty of space for the vines to fall and not become tangled.
-If some do break off, plant them in the pot with the plant.
+Repot these plants carefully with plenty of time available so you don’t break off any of the vining stems.
+Use another pot placed upside down to create space for the vines to fall without becoming tangled.
+If some stems do break off, plant them in the pot with the parent plant.
 Top with a layer of mulch and water well.

 Keep an eye on the plant for a few weeks to make sure it adjusts to its new environment.